rgov/Thunderbolt3Unblocker/README.md

 Note there is likely a reason why IOThunderboltFamily considers a peripheral unsupported in the first place.
 Use at your own peril.

-This kernel extension was last tested against macOS High Sierra 10.13.4.
-Please check for [open issues][issues] before using on newer versions.
+This kernel extension was last tested against macOS High Sierra 10.13.4 and macOS Sierra 10.12.6.
+Please check for [open issues][issues] before using on other versions.

 [issues]: https://github.com/rgov/Thunderbolt3Unblocker/issues